 I hope this answers your question of can you put a potato in an air fryer and you try it often!

 It just may be a game changer for your family too.
 This has been for us and we’ve varied what is served inside week after week so it doesn’t get boring.
+This is one of our favorite air fryer potato recipes for sure.

 Looking for other easy Ninja Foodi air fryer recipes?